 - One Dialogue, Two Conversations:

-- Every conversation Beavis has with the old woman.
+- Every conversation Beavis has with the old woman, whose age causes her to slur her words at times.
 She thinks they're talking about gambling in Vegas.
 He thinks they're talking about having sex.Old Woman: Are you two heading for Las Vegas?

 Beavis: Yeah, we're gonna score.